Cyber-Dioxide/CyberPhish/README.md

 # CyberPhish
 A heavily armed customizable phishing tool for educational purpose only.
 It contains phishing email templates of mostly used social media platforms.
+# 2FA Bypass
+I can code custom phishing page along with 2FA Bypass.
+I currently have Instagram, Facebook 2FA bypass.
+Ping me on Telegram if you are intrested to buy. @coding_memz
 # Telegram
 * Join Telegram Channel For hacking https://t.me/cyber_diox
 * Contact me on telegram #coding_memz